Arthur Webb-Jones: Career

-Arthur Webb-Jones was educated at Malvern College (1890 - 1893, School Prefect), and at St Thomas' Hospital, and at the University of London (LRCP, 1899; BS, 1911; MD, 1913), where the subject of his MD thesis was "Bilharziosis in Women".
-His notable published works include 'Lumbar Hernia' (The Lancet, 1902, ii, 747)) and 'Two Cases of Gynaecomastia' (Ibid, 1904, i, 865).
+Arthur Webb-Jones was educated at Malvern College (1890 - 1893, School Prefect), and at St Thomas' Hospital, and at the University of London (LRCP, 1899; B.S., 1911; M.D., 1913), where the subject of his M.D. thesis was Bilharziosis in Women.

+His notable published works include Lumbar Hernia (The Lancet, 1902, ii, 747)) and Two Cases of Gynaecomastia (Ibid, 1904, i, 865).
 He became a Fellow of the Royal College of Surgeons of England on 31 May 1900.

-Webb-Jones from 1900 to 1904 served in the Egyptian Army in the Sudan, where he subsequently settled and established a private practice at Rue Stamboul, Alexandria, and was appointed Surgeon and Gynaecologist to the Government Hospital and Medical Officer to the Egyptian State Railway, Alexandria District.
+Webb-Jones from 1900 to 1904 served in the British Egyptian Army in the Sudan, where he subsequently settled and established a private practice at Rue Stamboul, Alexandria, and was appointed Surgeon and Gynaecologist to the Government Hospital and Medical Officer to the Egyptian State Railway, Alexandria District.
 He received the thanks of the Sirdar and Governor-General of the Sudan for his services.
 He resided in Egypt from 1913 to 1917.

-Webb Jones during the Gallipoli Campaign served as a yeoman with the British Army from May 1915 to December 1916.
+Webb Jones during the Gallipoli Campaign served in the yeomanry of the British Army from May 1915 to December 1916.

 When, in spring 1917, there occurred epidemic of typhus in Alexandria, Webb-Jones gave an intravenous injection of saline solution to another practitioner, who was dying from typhus, by which he fatally infected himself, a consequence of which he died eleven days later on 30 April 1917.
 His death warranted a mention in a special intelligence report to the Houses of Parliament, which was published in The Lancet.

 Marriage

-Arthur Webb-Jones married Lillian Bell Long (1875 – 1907) in 1906 and the couple had three children:
+Arthur Webb-Jones married Lillian Bell Wakeman-Long (1875 – 1907) in 1906 by whom he had three children: